• Skip to primary navigation

 • 1 large egg, lightly beaten

-• 1/4 teaspoon freshly grated nutmeg (Don’t skip this!
-It adds that classic warmth.)
+• 1/4 teaspoon freshly grated nutmeg (Don’t skip!
+That warmth is classic.)

 Ingredient Swaps

-• Gluten-Free: Swap the “00” or all-purpose flour for a good quality gluten-free pasta flour blend (like Cup4Cup or Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour) if making dough from scratch.
-Ensure your store-bought sheets/wrappers are certified GF if using a shortcut.
+• Gluten-Free: Use gluten-free pasta flour blend (Cup4Cup or Bob’s Red Mill work) if making dough.
+Make sure wrappers are certified GF if using shortcuts.

 • Different Greens: No spinach?
-Finely chopped cooked kale or Swiss chard (tough stems removed, squeezed dry) can work too.
+Try finely chopped kale or Swiss chard (squeeze dry!).

 Step-by-Step Instructions

-Ready to roll?
-Let’s make some homemade spinach ricotta ravioli!
-Mamma mia, this is the fun part!
+Okay, let’s do this.
+Time to make homemade spinach ricotta ravioli, the fun part!

-1. Make the Pasta Dough (If Doing It From Scratch): On a clean surface, mound the flour and create a well in the center.
-Crack the eggs into the well, add olive oil and salt.
-Gradually whisk the eggs with a fork, slowly incorporating flour from the sides until a shaggy dough forms.
-Knead by hand for 8-10 minutes until smooth and elastic.
-(Thinking about how to make ravioli dough from scratch?
-It’s easier than you think!).
-Wrap tightly in plastic wrap and let it rest at room temperature for at least 30 minutes.
-(This lets the gluten relax, making it easier to roll.)
+1. Make the Pasta Dough (If Doing From Scratch): Mound flour on a clean surface, create a well.
+Crack eggs in, add olive oil and salt.
+Fork-whisk the eggs, slowly pulling flour from sides until it’s shaggy.
+Knead by hand 8-10 minutes until smooth.
+(Wondering how to make ravioli dough from scratch?
+It’s easier than you think!)
+Wrap tight in plastic, rest room temp for at least 30 minutes.
+(Gluten needs to chill, makes rolling easier.)

-2. Prepare the Filling: While the dough rests (or if using a shortcut), combine the drained ricotta, very well-squeezed spinach, Parmesan, beaten egg, nutmeg, salt, and pepper in a medium bowl.
-Mix until just combined – don’t overmix.
-Taste and adjust seasoning if needed.
+2. Prepare the Filling: While dough rests (or if using shortcut), mix drained ricotta, VERY well-squeezed spinach, Parmesan, beaten egg, nutmeg, salt, pepper in a bowl.
+Mix until combined, don’t overmix.
+Taste it, adjust seasoning.

-3. Roll Out the Dough: Divide the rested dough into quarters.
-Working with one piece at a time (keep others covered), flatten it slightly.
-Using a pasta machine (or a rolling pin and some elbow grease!), roll the dough out into thin sheets (usually setting 6 or 7 on most machines).
-Aim for sheets about 4-5 inches wide.
-If using a rolling pin, get it as thin as you possibly can – think 1/16th of an inch.
-Lightly flour your work surface as needed.
+3. Roll Out the Dough: Divide rested dough into quarters.
+Work with one piece (cover the rest).
+Flatten it, then use pasta machine or rolling pin to roll thin sheets, usually setting 6 or 7 on machines.
+Aim for 4-5 inches wide.
+Rolling pin?
+Get it thin as possible, like 1/16th inch.
+Flour your surface as needed.

-4. Assemble the Ravioli: Lay one pasta sheet on a lightly floured surface.
-Place rounded teaspoons of the ricotta ravioli filling about 1.5-2 inches apart along the sheet.
-Lightly brush the dough around the filling with water (or an egg wash).
-Carefully place another pasta sheet on top, pressing gently around the filling mounds to remove air pockets and seal the edges.
-This step is crucial to avoid ravioli explosions while cooking!
+4. Assemble the Ravioli: Lay one pasta sheet on floured surface.
+Drop rounded teaspoons of ricotta ravioli filling about 1.5-2 inches apart.
+Brush dough around filling with water.
+Carefully lay another sheet on top, press gently around filling to remove air pockets and seal.
+This step is crucial, no one wants exploding ravioli!

-5. Cut the Ravioli: Use a ravioli cutter, pasta wheel, or a sharp knife to cut out square or round ravioli.
-You can crimp the edges with a fork for extra insurance (and that classic Nonna look!).
-Place the finished ravioli in a single layer on a baking sheet lightly dusted with semolina flour or cornmeal to prevent sticking.
+5. Cut the Ravioli: Use ravioli cutter, pasta wheel, or sharp knife to cut squares or rounds.
+Crimp edges with fork for that Nonna look.
+Place finished ravioli on baking sheet dusted with semolina or cornmeal.
 Repeat with remaining dough and filling.
-(Got leftover filling?
-It’s amazing stirred into scrambled eggs or used in stuffed shells!
-Maybe even inspire one of our Homemade Lasagna Recipes?)
+(Leftover filling?
+Amazing in scrambled eggs!
+Or try our Homemade Lasagna Recipes?)

-6. Cook the Ravioli: Bring a large pot of salted water to a rolling boil.
-Gently add the ravioli in batches (don’t overcrowd the pot).
-Cook for 3-5 minutes, or until they float to the surface and the pasta is tender.
-Cooking time depends on thickness; fresh ricotta ravioli cooks quickly!
+6. Cook the Ravioli: Bring large pot of salted water to rolling boil.
+Gently add ravioli in batches, don’t overcrowd.
+Cook 3-5 minutes until they float and pasta’s tender.

-7. Serve: Carefully remove the cooked ravioli with a slotted spoon or spider strainer.
-Serve immediately with your favorite sauce (see ideas below!), a sprinkle of extra Parmesan, and maybe some fresh basil.
+7. Serve: Remove cooked ravioli with slotted spoon.
+Serve immediately with your favorite sauce, extra Parmesan, maybe fresh basil.
 Bellissimo!

 Ways to Enjoy Homemade Spinach Ricotta Ravioli

-• Sage Brown Butter: A sophisticated favorite – melt butter until nutty, toss in fresh sage leaves until crispy.
+• Sage Brown Butter: Melt butter until nutty, toss in fresh sage until crispy.
 Divine.

-• Pesto Perfection: Toss with vibrant basil pesto for a fresh, herby kick.
+• Pesto Perfection: Vibrant basil pesto for that fresh kick.

-• Creamy Dream: A luscious Alfredo Sauce Recipe takes these spinach ravioli over the top for a decadent treat.
+• Creamy Dream: A luscious Alfredo Sauce Recipe takes spinach ravioli over the top.

-• Simple & Elegant: Drizzle with good quality extra virgin olive oil, a sprinkle of flaky sea salt, cracked black pepper, and lots of Parmesan.
+• Simple & Elegant: Good olive oil, flaky sea salt, cracked pepper, lots of Parmesan.

 Time-Saving Tips